ck4adventure/recipe_app_nextjs/README.md

 - clone the repo
 - ensure Node 20 or greater
 - `npm run install`
+- TODO: set up env file
-- TODO: update how to load local data
+- TODO: update with how to load local data from scripts
 - `npm run dev`

 Visit `localhost:3000/recipes` to go to the recipe app main page.